essenciary/cursor-pm-rules/pm.md

 Approve Task [XXX-XX] - mark as completed
 ```

-**Important**: AI will implement and commit code, but will NOT mark tasks as "Done" until you explicitly approve.
+**Important**: AI will implement and commit code, but will NOT mark tasks as "Done" until the User explicitly approves.